Cray-HPE/docs-csm/operations/CSM_product_management/Manage_a_Configuration_with_CFS.md

-# Managing Configuration with CFS
+# Manage a Configuration with CFS

 Many product streams need to use the Configuration Framework Service (CFS) to apply post-boot configuration to the management nodes.
 This post-boot configuration by CFS is known as NCN personalization.
 CFS is also used for the compute nodes and application nodes